ReeceRios/Intro2python/README.md

 How to Run:

 The file sentiment analysis in the intro2python folder contains the script necessary to run the application.
-Functions needed to run the file are saved in and imported.
+Functions needed to run the file are saved and imported.
 The functions, and applications necessary for download are as follows;

 Sentiment Analyzers:
 HappyTransformer,